astomodynamics/cddp-cpp/README.md

 If you want to use this library for ROS2 MPC node, please refer [CDDP MPC Package](https://github.com/astomodynamics/cddp_mpc).
 You do not need to install this library to use the package.
 MPC package will automatically install this library as a dependency.

 ## References
-* Zhaoming Xie, C. Karen Liu, and Kris Hauser, "Differential Dynamic Programming with Nonlinear Constraints," 2017 IEEE International Conference on Robotics and Automation (ICRA), 2017.
+* Z. Xie, C. K. Liu and K. Hauser, "Differential dynamic programming with nonlinear constraints," 2017 IEEE International Conference on Robotics and Automation (ICRA), 2017, pp. 695-702, doi: <10.1109/ICRA.2017.7989086>.
+* Y. Tassa, N. Mansard and E. Todorov, "Control-limited differential dynamic programming," 2014 IEEE International Conference on Robotics and Automation (ICRA), 2014, pp. 1168-1175, doi: <10.1109/ICRA.2014.6907001>.
 * Zhamming Xie's GitHub repository: <https://github.com/ZhaomingXie/CDDP>
 * ZJU FAST Lab's GitHub repository: <https://github.com/ZJU-FAST-Lab/SDQP>
 * Yuval Tassa's iLQG/DDP trajectory optimization: <https://www.mathworks.com/matlabcentral/fileexchange/52069-ilqg-ddp-trajectory-optimization>